quarkiverse/quarkus-jdbi/README.md

 Jdbi provides convenient, idiomatic access to relational data in Java This quarkus extension makes it possible to use JDBI in native executables.

+# Versioning

+The repo follows semver for versioning of its own API.
+This means the following:

+* Major version is raised only in case of breaking changes to your _quarkus-jdbi_ usage.
+  (When you need to adjust your code).

+* Minor version is raised only in case of functional changes to _quarkus-jdbi_. eg. new annotations supported etc...

+* Patch version is raised in case of bugfixes OR dependency changes (regardless whether they are breaking or not). eg. quarkus and jdbi version changes will be signalled as patch releases.

 # Example usage

  Add the following dependency in your pom.xml to get started,